 - Cold sores.
 Canker sores and cold sores are often confused, but they’re actually quite different.
 While canker sores occur inside of the mouth, cold sores are typically found outside of the mouth—typically on or around the lips.
-Cold sores are caused by the herpes simplex virus.
+The herpes simplex virus causes cold sores.
 While cold sores can appear at any time, stress is known to trigger outbreaks.

 - Temporomandibular disorders.
 Temporomandibular disorders (TMD) affect the temporomandibular joint (TMJ), which is a hinge that connects the jaw to the temporal bones of the skull.
 Temporomandibular disorders can be caused by a variety of factors ranging from injury to misaligned teeth.
 Stress can exacerbate TMD as a result of overexertion of the jaw muscles, often due to clenching and grinding.